Probate Without a Will

 Need Help?
 Hire a Legal Document Assistant

-Not only can probate be a huge headache, but it could also end up costing you a bundle.
+Not only can probate will be a huge headache, but it could also end up costing you a bundle.
 The process has a reputation for lasting forever, even after you meticulously file the mountain of required paperwork.
-If you don’t feel confident about going through the probate process on your own but also don’t want to go through the hassle of hiring an expensive probate lawyer, consider using a legal document assistant.
+If you don’t feel confident about going through the probate will process on your own but also don’t want to go through the hassle of hiring an expensive probate lawyer, consider using a legal document assistant.

-A People’s Choice is here to help you navigate the probate process and make informed decisions on what to do after a loved one dies.
+A People’s Choice is here to help you navigate the probate will process and make informed decisions on what to do after a loved one dies.
 Our highly qualified team of legal document assistants can provide you with all the guidance you require for a flat one-time payment.
-We’ve helped hundreds of people successfully complete probate in California.
+We’ve helped hundreds of people successfully complete a probate will in California.
 Contact us today if you have any questions!